Pulsar G12KBN - 9500/12000W Dual Fuel Generator With Electric Start

 Features

-The G12KBN and its control panel include a convenient meter, which displays voltage, frequency and lifetime hours.
-This feature comes handy when monitoring its status and activity.
+The control panel of the G12KBN includes a convenient meter showing you voltage, frequency and lifetime hours, helpful for the monitoring of its status and activity.

-In addition to this info, a light indicator allows you to instantly see if its oil levels are insufficient.
+In addition to this info, a light indicator on the device will signal if the oil level is too low.

 From a security standpoint, the product offers an overload protection (circuit breaker) and an automatic low oil shut-off, allowing you to use it with a peace of mind.